daniel-nagy/md-data-table/ARCHIVE.md

 ### 0.7.x

+**Version 0.7.5**

+* First and last page navigation links courtesy of [@vcastello](https://github.com/scooper91).

+**Version 0.7.4**

+* The `precision` attribute has been removed from numeric columns, use Angular's [number](https://docs.angularjs.org/api/ng/filter/number) filter instead.

+**Version 0.7.3**

+* I've added an `md-progress` [attribute](#table-progress) to the table element to trigger the progress indicator from outside the table scope.

+* I'm also using `ng-value` instead of `value` in the pagination directive now, which should hopefully fix the issue some people are having with their trigger function being called on page load.

 **Version 0.7.2**

 * I've rewrapped the trigger functions in timeouts because I realize it's unexpected and inconvenient for the scope to be stale.